dave-s477/survey-software-data-extraction/README.md

 We used the model trained on the largest corpus available from [here](http://bio.nlplab.org/) which was trained on PubMed abstracts, PMC full texts and a Wikipedia dump.

 ## Data
-We used the largest corpus we found to be available by Duck et al. and downloaded it from its [Sourceforge repository](https://sourceforge.net/projects/bionerds/files/).
+We used the corpus by Duck et al. available from its [Sourceforge repository](https://sourceforge.net/projects/bionerds/files/).
 Since the amount of data samples is quite small (85 articles, 2,573 software, 1,270 database) we do not follow the original data split used by Duck et al. but instead perform a 10-fold cross validation on the data.

 Since the applied method works on a sentence level rather than an article level we also transform the bag of articles into a bag of sentences for our evaluation.